sean-smith/scale-out-computing-on-aws/docs/analytics/review-hpc-costs.md

 ## AWS Cost Explorer

-Any EC2 resource launched by SOCA comes with an extensive list of EC2 tags that can be used to get detailed information about your cluster usage.
+Any EC2 resource launched by Scale-Out Computing on AWS comes with an extensive list of EC2 tags that can be used to get detailed information about your cluster usage.
 List includes (but not limited to):

 - Project Name
 - Job Owner